joebew42/joebew42.github.io/_posts/2019-12-15-time-for-a-new-laptop.markdown

 date:   2019-12-15 15:00:00 +0100
 ---

-_I have decided to buy a new laptop.
-In this post I'll share the reason behind this decision and the purpose._
+> I have decided to buy a new laptop and in this post I want the tell the of this decision and how I am going to make use of it.

 <!--more-->